pac4j/pac4j/documentation/docs/clients/openid-connect-config.md

 Since v6.4.0, this component is deprecated in favor of `PrivateKeyJwtClientAuthnMethodConfig` (notice `Jwt` instead of `JWT`) which is mandatory for federation.

-It uses a JWKS built on the fly:
+The newer component loads its signing key from a JWKS, which can be created on the fly:

 ```java
 config.setClientAuthenticationMethod(ClientAuthenticationMethod.PRIVATE_KEY_JWT);